 The balances of the loan and revenue bonds are currently reported on the Statement of Net Position under governmental activities.

-The long-term portion of compensated absences in the amount of \$72,657 is also reported on the Statement of Net Position as a non-current liability.
+Compensated absences in the amount of \$6,986 are also reported on the Statement of Net Position as a current liability and \$62,873 as a noncurrent liability.

 Business-Type Activities